 Shoe moulding is similar to quarter round with the same 90-degree angle on the back.
 Instead of being a perfect quarter radius, it has a squatter profile.
 The main use of shoe moulding is to run along the intersection of the baseboard and floor.

-Choosing the right baseboard will add an attractive visual statement to your home.
-Shop The Home Depot for baseboards, crown moulding and other trims to give your wall the right finishing touch.
+Choosing the right baseboard adds an attractive visual statement to your home.
+Download The Home Depot Mobile App and search for baseboards, crown moulding and other trims to give your wall the right finishing touch.